 Personally, Horror is not my genre of choice (although, I loved Penny Dreadful on Showtime).
 And yet, I did see all of the Wes Craven Scream movies, and I do feel that Stephen King’s Carrie is a classic.
 I never saw any of the Nightmare on Elm Street films nor did I buy a ticket for The Conjuring franchise which is expanding each year including a 3rd Annabelle Spinoff and New Entry, The Nun

 Annabelle 3 opens July 3, 2019, which is a major opening date so New Line expects this film to be a big hit.
 James Wan executive produces.
-The Nun hits theaters Sept.
-7th.
+The Nun hit theaters Sept.
+7th and Opens to a Heavenly $135m Worldwide, per THR.

 I gotta say, though, I really enjoyed Get Out, but I thought it was more Thriller than Horror film (up until the last few minutes).
 Tip o’ the hat to screenwriter Jordan Peele who totally deserved winning both the WGA Award and the Oscar for Best Screenplay.